Skip to main content

 Nam Xay Viewpoint:

-A 30 minute, 250 meter climb will see you reach a stunning 360º view of the valley.
+A 30-minute, 250-metre climb will see you reach a stunning 360º view of the valley.
 There are plenty of places to stop for lunch so we totally recommend you bring a packed lunch and picnic it when you get up there.
-This is not one to do in Flip flops though, the last 30 meters or so is pure scrambling!
+This is not one to do in Flip-flops though, the last 30 metres or so is pure scrambling!

 Blue Lagoon: